 A working knowledge of the fundamentals of French grammar and syntax, correct pronunciation, and ease in oral expression (12 units of lower-division or the equivalent).

-The 25 upper-division units required for the major must include FREN 301 and 303, or their equivalent, and a minimum of three courses at the level of 320 or above.
+The 25 upper-division units required for the major must include FREN 301 and 303, or their equivalent, three upper-division courses at any level (300 or 400 level), a minimum of one course at the level of 320 or above, and two courses at the 400 level.
 A one-unit FREN 495 Senior Capstone Project is also required for all majors.
 The capstone project is carried out in the student’s last year in the program, and it should be linked thematically to one of the last two upper-division courses taken for the major.
 The student must consult with the program director to determine her or his project and enroll in FREN 495.

 A minimum of 15 upper-division units must be taken on the USD campus.
 The experience of living and studying in a Francophone country is highly recommended.